tmtxt/tmtxt.github.com/_posts/2013-01-01-macports-the-macos-package-manager.md

 # Migration

-Since **Macports** is a package manager, it can make the migration process become easier.
+Since **Macports** is a package manager, it has the built-in support to make the migration process become easier.
 You don't have to remember which packages you've installed.
-Everything you need is to export the installed packages list and bring it to the destination system where you want it to be reinstalled.
+Everything you need is to export the installed packages list and bring it to the destination system where you want them to be reinstalled.

 To export the list of installed ports, type: